top of page

 This is a good opportunity to take advantage of this double-checking of compliance within a company and remove any unnecessary risk.

-2. Permitting process for a new cable project.
+2. Permit process for a new cable project.

 The need to be always in good standing also brings a great strategic advantage in the early stages of future cable projects.
 Regulators and public authorities in general are more sympathetic to operators who share this culture, leading to the establishment of friendly channels such as informal meetings for technical consultation before a project is launched.